SamCreamer/gamo/README.md

 ii) Enemy generation
 iii) Some trigger when collision occurs

 There's no lives or levels or scoring implemented yet.
 Might continue this some day, not sure.

+TO USE: Just download and open index.html in a browser